Thenuka1992/TestRepo1/README.md

     -  gmailFetch.php every minute
     -  dashboardUpdate.php every two minutes

-4) Add custom command to send mails to your mail box setup in icinga and setup corresponding contacts
+4) Add custom command to send mails to your mail box setup in icinga and setup corresponding contacts.
+Reffer the NOTE.txt for       editing the custom commands
     -  edit /etc/icinga/commands.cfg and add custom command
     -  edit /etc/icinga/objects/contacts_icinga.cfg to setup a new contact